kanakonanami/A-Stochastic-Model-of-Presidential-Election/README.md

 The Monte Carlo simulations are used to model the probability of outcomes in a random process that cannot easily be predicted due to the intervention of random variables.
 This project introduced the Monte Carlo methods to model the 2020 Presidential Election.

-Poll Data Source Used in this project from: https://www.270towin.com/2020-polls-biden-trump/.
+Poll Data Source Used in this project can be accessed from: https://www.270towin.com/2020-polls-biden-trump/.
 The website summarized and averaged polls for the 2020 presidential election from different electoral states.

 Computer Software used in this project: